M4TY/Text-File-Manager/README.md

 # Text-File-Manager
-A simple to use library to read and write .txt files in C#.<br/>
+Simple to use library to read and write .txt files in C#.<br/>

 ## Documentation
 #### **string SeperateAllLines(string path, char separator)**<br/>